Cost of cremation UK

 A body is usually cremated shortly after the committal at the funeral service.

-It’s against regulations if the body is kept at the crematorium overnight - unless there’s an issue with the equipment, or it’s been authorised.
+It’s against regulations if the body is kept at the crematorium overnight - unless there’s an issue with the equipment, or if it’s been authorised.

 Usually, the process is:

-18% of cremations in the UK took place without a funeral service in 2022[1].
+20% of cremations in the UK took place without a funeral service in 2023[1].
 This is called a direct cremation and costs significantly less than a standard cremation.

 Secure over 50s life insurance and you may be able to cover some of these cremation costs for your loved ones when you pass away.
-Plans start from as little as 20p-a-day.
+Plans could start from as little as 20p-a-day.

 What happens during cremation of a body?